 - Like Goa, there are many ways to get in the state of Kerala : plane, bus, train… I arrived in Kochi by plane, and the ride from the airport to the city costed 1200 rupees (16 euros).

 - Almost everybody goes to Allepey, a city one hour and a half away from Kochi, to see the backwaters.
 In my case, I visited the backwaters from Kochi.
 I mean… A driver picked me up in my hostel in Kochi, we went to a city 45 minutes away (Murinjupuzha), and we started sailing from there.
 I paid 850 rupees (11.50€) for this day trip, lunch included.
-The prices for this trip are variable, depending on the season, the boat, how long is you sail (some people spend half a day on the boat, I spent one day, some people spend one night on the boat, others two nights…).
-I think one day is enough but some people thought it was too long, and I met a guy who spent two nights on his boat and thought it wasn’t enough!
+The prices for this trip are variable, depending on the season, the boat, how long you sail (some people spend half a day on the boat, I spent one day, some people spend one night on the boat, others two nights…).
+I think one day is enough but some people thought it was too long, and I met a guy who spent two nights on a boat and thought it wasn’t long enough!

 - Still regarding the backwaters, I heard there are government boats sailing on the backwaters.
 And it’s possible to hop on those boats for only 30 rupees (0.40€).
 Since it’s not a touristic boat, there are only locals on those boats and needless to say, no visits, no explanations, no food… Just sailing on the boat!
-And you have to tell where you want to get off!
+And you have to tell the guy where you want to get off!
 However, I don’t know where to go to find those boats.

 - I took a bus from Kochi to go to Munnar.
 It was a 5-hour ride and I paid 270 rupees (3.60€), I took a VIP bus.
 On the other way around, I took a regular bus, and I paid 100 rupees (1.30€).